-What began as a progressive step toward resolving a controversy between county commissioners and a veteran's group hit another roadblock at Tuesday night's meeting of the board.
+What began as a progressive step toward resolving a controversy between the county commissioners and a veterans' group has hit another obstacle.

-In a presentation to the commissioners, Moore County Veteran's Memorial Committee Chairman Raymond Doby had a group member read a statement he had written in praise of the progress made at the board's previous meeting, which included the intent to form a joint committee of veterans and county commissioners to study the issue.
+In a presentation to commissioners this past Tuesday night, Moore County Veterans Memorial Committee Chairman Raymond Doby had group member Ruby Hendrick read a statement he had written praising the progress made at the county board's previous meeting.
+At that meeting earlier this month, commissioners agreed to form a joint committee of veterans and county commissioners to study the issue.

-Commissioners' Chairman Larry Caddell asked the board to wait.
+But just prior to the vote, Commissioners' Chairman Larry Caddell asked his fellow board members to "clear something up."

-But both Lea and Commissioner Nick Picerno told Caddell that the two were unrelated.
+Picerno told Caddell that the two issues were unrelated.

 "This is just to outline information that the committee can use at their meeting," Lea said.
 "It's not legally binding, but is just a document to get some of the preliminary work out of the way."